 Remember... keep your feet happy.
 Monitor the condition of your socks, and when they are visibly worn, or if you notice uncomfortable rubbing it is REPLACEMENT time.
 IF not before!!

 The choice of running socks has never been so good, from the material and thickness choices between cushioned to ultra light.
 Then your preferred length; be it no-show, mini-crew, crew to over the calf.
 Before we even go into regular socks to toe socks debate.
-Then the recovery or injury prevention of compression you are blessed or maybe daunted by the choices available.
+Then the recovery or injury prevention benefits with compression.
+You are blessed or maybe daunted by the choices available.